ALRW/dayAsADev/tasks/task1.md

 Task 1 - Answers
 ================

-To create a new route that returned both of your names when accessed you need to add another method to the `server.rb` file like so:
+To create a new route that returns both of your names you need to add another method to the `server.rb` file like so:

 ```ruby
 get '/names' do